 seminar proceedings are online.

-• Conflict Archive on the Internet (CAIN)-- An excellent collaborative
+• Conflict Archive on the Internet (CAIN)-- A collaborative multi-media

-multi-media database of resources relevant to teaching and
+database of resources relevant to teaching and research on

-research on the Northern Ireland conflict, at the
+the Northern Ireland conflict, at the University of

 • Country Reports on Terrorism-- U.S. Department of State yearly reports on terrorism around the world, submitted to the U.S. Congress.